 Autumn Leaf Colours

 In Britain our landscape consists of trees that originated in Europe, America, Asia and Australia.
 Most trees of European origin turn yellow with hardly any turning red.
 European tree species that turn yellow include the Norway Maple, Field Maple, Aspen, Silver Birch, Common Beech (yellow then brown), Common Hornbeam, Willows, Poplars and Limes.
+In some years Wild Cherry leaves turn yellow or red in autumn.
 The Ginkgo introduced from China, has yellow autumn leaves.
 In America there are some native trees such as the Quaking Aspen, Tulip Tree, some Oaks, some Maples and some Hickories that are yellow in autumn but many more that turn red.
 Here are 8 examples of trees that turn yellow.

 Not all conifers are evergreens.
 Some are deciduous and shed their leaves in autumn.
 Examples are the Swamp Cypress and the Dawn Redwood.
 For information on these trees click HERE